G7 leaders want to contain the Israel-Iran conflict, as Trump calls for talks between the countries

 “The Trump administration almost certainly believes that no deal is better than a bad deal,” said Caitlin Welsh, a director at the Center for Strategic and International Studies think tank who was part of Trump's team for the G7 in Trump's first term.

-The White House has stayed decidedly mum about its goals for the G7, which originated as a 1973 finance ministers' meeting to address the oil crisis and steadily evolved into a yearly summit that is meant to foster personal relationships among world leaders and address global problems.
+The White House has stayed decidedly mum about its goals for the G7, which originated as a 1973 finance ministers' meeting to address the oil crisis and evolved into a yearly summit meant to foster personal relationships among world leaders and address global problems.

 The G7 briefly expanded to the G8 with Russia as a member, only for Russia to be expelled in 2014 after annexing Crimea and taking a foothold in Ukraine that preceded its aggressive 2022 invasion of that nation.

-Trump will have a series of bilateral meetings during the summit with other world leaders while in Canada.
-Beyond Carney, he is also expected to have bilateral meetings or pull aside conversations with Starmer, Merz, Mexican President Claudia Sheinbaum and Ukrainian President Volodymyr Zelenskyy.
+Trump is having a series of bilateral meetings during the summit with other world leaders.
+Beyond Carney, Trump also expected to have bilateral meetings or pull-aside conversations with Starmer, Merz, Mexican President Claudia Sheinbaum and Ukrainian President Volodymyr Zelenskyy.
+He talked with Macron about "tariffs, the situation in the Near and Middle East, and the situation in Ukraine," according Macron spokesperson Jean-Noël Ladois.

+Ahead of his expected Tuesday meeting with Trump, Zelenskyy said one of the topics for discussion will be a “defense package” that Ukraine is ready to purchase from the U.S. as part of the ongoing war with Russia.

 The U.S. president has imposed 25% tariffs on steel, aluminum and autos, all of which have disproportionately hit Japan.
 Trump is also charging a 10% tax on imports from most countries, though he could raise rates on July 9, after the 90-day negotiating period set by him would expire.